 This is a great blog for dentists, or anyone that provides a specialized service to the retail marketplace.
 Many dentists are baby boomers and preparing to retire.
 They want to sell their practices which they have built up over decades.
 There are a number of great articles on this topic.

 Unless you’re a farmer, this blog will hold no interest.
 However, we recognize that many farmers are small business owners.
-This blog covers the ins and outs of state and federal government farm subsidies, and tax issues which impact farmers.
+This blog covers the ins and outs of state and federal government farm subsidies, and tax issues that impact farmers.

 If there was an award being given out for sophisticated website design, this site would certainly take top honors.
 It has a great color scheme and incorporates professionally produced videos in a smart way.
-Videos are typically five to six minutes in length on topics ranging from taking the home office Deduction, to budgeting and forecasting.
+Videos are typically five to six minutes in length on topics ranging from taking the home office deduction, to budgeting and forecasting.
 The quality of the content is extremely high.

 A “Dear Abby” style blog for both personal and small business tax questions from readers like, “I regularly file my tax through TaxAct.
 This year I filed on time both federal and state.
 With lot of issues at home, I forgot to monitor whether they actually submitted or not.
 Looks like they didn’t submit state tax for whatever reason.
 I found it only today when I got mail from the MO DOR with amount I owe.”
 Updated about once per month.

-When you look at lots of accounting and bookkeeping blogs, many of the articles are on same topic.
+When you look at lots of accounting and bookkeeping blogs, many of the articles are on the same topic.
 I must have seen twenty blogs which had posts on the IRS raising the mileage deduction.
 I was about to “write off” this blog as generic until I came across an article on deducting the cost of creating a website as business expense.
 I had always assumed you could.
 However, the answer is not so simple.
 This blog is not updated on a regular schedule, however, there appears to be about one new article per month.

-This CPA could have a career in copywriting with captivating titles like, “Are one person S Corporations Illegal” and “Vacation Homes As Small Business Tax Shelters”.
-I found the articles which are published a couple times per month very well written and detailed.
+This CPA could have a career in copywriting with captivating titles like, “Are one person S Corporations Illegal” and “Vacation Homes As Small Business Tax Shelters.”
+I found the articles, which are published a couple times per month, very well written and detailed.